-I am an in network provider for the following plans: Regence BlueCross and BlueShield plans Premera Tricare Medicare
+As of January 2020 I am an in network provider for the following plans: Regence BlueCross and BlueShield plans Premera Tricare

 If your insurance plan is not listed I may be able to bill them as an out of network provider.
 I am not an Apple Health or Medicaid provider.